 - Submitting work purchased from essay-writing services.
 Students are encouraged to report the use of any commercial essay-writing services to the Senate Office.
 Students should be extra vigilant when asking for assistance from anyone other than a member of University staff.

 So please be careful when asking a proof-reader to check your work, or asking someone else to edit your work, whether or not they are paid to do so.
-Students can seek assistance on essay writing from the Student Learning Service and also see the Language Centre Essay Checking Service.
+Students can seek assistance on essay writing from the Student Learning Service.

 What if I am accused of plagiarism?

 If you are accused of plagiarism in an essay, dissertation, exam or other piece of work, your case will be investigated by either your School or, depending on the severity of the plagiarism and/or your level of study, the Senate Assessors for Student Conduct.
 They will almost certainly ask you to a meeting, where you will have to explain your side of the story.

 Before any meeting with your School or Senate Assessors, you may wish to consider writing a personal statement that will help those conducting the meeting to understand the facts and decide whether you deliberately cheated or made an honest mistake.
 This statement could include: